 Directors and Trustees of EFAT

 Kate Longworth is a qualified solicitor specialising in the commercial property sector.
 Kate has also been a volunteer mentor for young people.
-She is a director/ trustee of EFAT.

 The Composition of the Board of Directors/Trustees is: